8 Tips to prepare the PSLE

 Look for recurring mistakes in the MCQs and OEQs.
 That gives a good hint on the weak topics.

-The common mistakes are not reading carefully, did not remember the proper explanations of concepts or simply lack the exposure.
+The common mistakes are not reading carefully, did not remember the proper explanations of concepts or simply lacking exposure.

 Once your child remembers the detailed explanations for condensation: